-

 - Appears singly or in loose groups.

-- A diurnal species.
-Moves from place to place during the day.
-Rests alone at night in coral crevices.
+- A diurnal species, they move from place to place during the day and rest alone at night in coral crevices.

 - Though coloration appears bright to humans, it is negligibly different from the color of coral at common depths.